Last Updated on March 17, 2026

 Figuring out which test will be simpler for you relies on what subjects you’re good at and how you prefer to take tests.

-The math part of the GRE seems a little simpler than the same section on GMAT (and you can use calculator in GRE).
-The math questions in GRE often have more geometry, while GMAT has more focus on logical reasoning problems.
+The math part of the GRE seems a little simpler than the same section on GMAT (and you can use a calculator in GRE).
+The math questions in the GRE often have more geometry, while the GMAT has more focus on logical reasoning problems.

-The GRE verbal part, it seems to have harder words compared to the GMAT.
+The GRE verbal section seems to have harder words than the GMAT.
 Many people taking these tests think that the GMAT verbal section is a bit simpler.

 Should I take the GMAT or GRE?

 - Personal strengths: Those with a stronger aptitude for mathematics may find the GMAT more advantageous, as it allows them to showcase their numerical prowess.
 Conversely, individuals with superior writing abilities might prefer the GRE.
-It’s worth noting that the GRE’s emphasis on vocabulary can present additional difficulties for those who aren’t native English speakers.
+It’s worth noting that the GRE’s emphasis on vocabulary can pose additional challenges for non-native English speakers.

-- Scoring: The GRE allows test-takers to selectively report scores from multiple attempts to their chosen institutions.
+- Scoring: The GRE allows test-takers to report scores from multiple attempts to their chosen institutions selectively.
 In contrast, GMAT scores from all attempts are automatically sent to schools.
 However, many educational programs typically focus on an applicant’s best performance, regardless of which test is taken.

 - Professional goals: Certain companies, especially those in investment or business consulting fields, might require GMAT scores when you apply for a job.
 If you have specific employers in mind to work for, it is better to verify the requirements before starting the application process.
 Taking the GMAT exam prior to business school could save you from needing to do so during your hunt for employment.